aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/docm-to-csv/_index.md

----title: Convert DOCM to CSV via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCM to CSV.
+---title: Convert Word to CSV, DOCM to CSV FREE Converter or Nodejs SDKdescription: Free Conversion of DOCM to CSV by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---